Nes Harim: History

-The moshav was established in 1950 by immigrants and refugees from northern Iran (South Kurdistan) and Morocco, on the lands of the Palestinian Arab village of Bayt 'Itab, close to Dayr al-Hawa, which had been depopulated in the 1948 Palestine war. in Operation Ha-Har.
+The moshav settlement was established in 1950 by immigrants and refugees from northern Iran (South Kurdistan) and Morocco, on the former lands of the Arab village of Bayt 'Itab, close to Dayr al-Hawa, which had been depopulated in the 1948 Arab-Israeli war during Operation Ha-Har.

 The early farmers planted orchards and vineyards, exploiting the fertile soil and unique climate.

 Economy

 The Katlav winery, named for the Strawberry tree (Arbutus andrachne) that grows in the region, is located in Nes Harim.
 In 1998 Yosi Yittach left his profession as an architect to seek a quiet life with his family.
 He went into winemaking, first learning the trade from a Persian friend of the family who brought knowledge from “the old country,” with a strong oenophile tradition.
 He then supplemented his education with courses.
 His first production was in 2004.
 By 2006 he was bottling better quality wines worth sampling.
 House specialties are Cabernet Sauvignon, Merlot, and Chardonnay (10 percent Viognier), but what is unique is Wadi Katlav, a house blend (50 percent Cabernet Sauvignon, 30 percent Merlot, 20 percent Petit Verdot)—different from an older version that had 50 percent Sauvignon, 40 percent Merlot and 10 percent Syrah—aged in French oak barrels for eighteen months before bottling.

 Nes Harim is located in the USA National Park's center.
-It is near many beautiful hiking trails, overlooking and descending into Nahal Sorek.
+It is near many beautiful hiking trails such as Nahal Katlav, overlooking and descending into Nahal Sorek.
 The Jewish National Fund has an information center near Nes Harim and a field hostel (the Nes Harim Field and Forest Center) in an enclosed area near the moshav.
 Nearby are the Sorek Stalactite Caves and many picnic areas.

 Nes Harim is home to two tzimers (similar to bed and breakfasts), three restaurants, one of them kosher, a swimming pool and a riding ranch.